The New IP: SDN sets a high bar for cybersecurity

 This embedded security posture allows organisations to address compliance assurance from site to cloud, employee to application resource, and tiering of security via IPsec encryption, remote access VPNs, stateful firewall, and Web application security embedded in virtual routers and virtual application delivery controllers.

 With an underlying network fabric, you can create a simplified flat, VM-aware network topology, inherently increasing security by design.
 Using flow technologies and a programmable SDN controller allows a centralised view of network behaviour, giving the ability to immediately take action against security threats within the infrastructure and push policies to the network in real time.
 Advanced messaging can be utilised so that every element in the network automatically generates its state and condition and pushes it to a centralised repository for real-time analysis - a step towards security empowered by machine learning.

-With networks constantly under attack, native data encryption from a network device in the data centre, LAN and WAN, can protect data going across a link.
-This can be done without impacting performance or incurring the cost and complexity of back-hauling traffic to specialised devices, and is especially critical when network links are not under an organisation’s physical control - such as between data centres, between sites, and between sites and the cloud.
+With networks constantly under attack, native data encryption from a network device in the data center, LAN and WAN, can protect data going across a link.
+This can be done without impacting performance or incurring the cost and complexity of back-hauling traffic to specialised devices, and is especially critical when network links are not under an organisation's physical control - such as between data centers, between sites, and between sites and the cloud.

 Application and user awareness for client-to-application security

 Accessing critical business applications requires multiple layers of protection, with interaction from business-to-consumer increasingly needing more secure web-based application access on a growing apps traffic volume.
 Application delivery controllers that can handle expanding SSL-based traffic with an integrated Web application firewall are needed, along with the flexibility to target individual users or customer groups with unique security requirements per application.